-Last season, I learned the hard way that Defense wins games.
-I spent most of my time installing a new offense and did not spend the same time on Defense.
+Last season in 2007, I learned the hard way that Defense wins games.
+I spent most of my time installing a new offense and did not spend the same time on coaching youth football Defense.
 We lost in the playoffs by one TD, because my defense could not stop the off-tackle play.
 We had beat the team in our first game.
 They went on to win our Pee Wee Super Bowl by 40 points.
 Oh, the horror!

 Coach Nelson, in his book Football Principles and Play quotes on old precept about defense, “The game is never lost if the opposition fails to score.”
 And what’s so great about that last statement for youth football coaches is that defense is easier to teach than offense, because you do not have the ball handling & timing issues on defense.
 Plus, the kids love to tackle.
 “Get the kid with the ball, bear hung / wrestle him to the ground or knock him out of bounds.
 If the ball is on the ground, go get it before the other team.”
 That’s not to hard for 8 year olds to understand.
 Contain is another story.